Category: News

 Our commitment to responsible AI development

-David Baker and over 90 other top scientists in more than 20 countries call for maximizing the benefits and minimizing risks of AI for protein design.
-They’ve signed a pledge with ten actionable commitments and invited all other researchers in the field to join them.
-The Institute for Protein Design is playing a key role…
+To maximize the benefits and minimizing risks of AI for protein design, IPD director David Baker and scores of other senior scientists across 20 countries have signed a community agreement with ten actionable commitments and invited others in the field to join them.
+The Institute for Protein Design is playing a key role in an…

 David Baker and George Church call for enhanced controls on DNA synthesis